SilkRose/Pony/stories/fleetfall/fleetfall.md

 Barely missing the ground, she sighted in relief.

-*That was the closest call this month, I need to be more careful doing this.*
+*That was the closest call this month, I need to fly higher or think faster from now on.*